 Want to know how the digital signature process works?
-We've explained the whole process here.
+We've explained the whole process here in plain English.

 The document is created with whatever tool is used in the organization.
 To prepare for signing, the document should be converted to PDF (Portable Document Format).
 Not only is this the best format for adding digital signatures into the document, but it is also the format that can be viewed by anybody on any device.
 It is recommended to use the PDF/A standard when creating the document, as this format is made for archiving.
 It also ensures that the visual representation of the document is preserved.

 With digital signatures, there are numerous options out there.
 The provider chosen depends entirely on what aspects of the digital signature are required.
 There are basic free apps, subscription services offering premium features, cloud-based solutions for on-the-go signing, or an app integrated into your CRM.
 Choose whichever suits best for the types of documents that need to be signed.
 If you need to sign a more casual document without money involved, it might be okay to use a simple electronic signature, for example scribbling a handwritten signature on a screen.
 This will have no evidence of the signer’s identity.
 But if you are dealing with legal documents or contracts, you should opt for a digital signature with identity verification built into the solution to keep you safe.
 Digital signature encryption ensures the data associated with the signed document is secure, and helps to verify the authenticity of the signature.

 3. Send a signature request